 Faculty for the Sociology program include five core Sociology faculty as well as 36 Department of Social and Behavioral Sciences (SBS) faculty members, including emerita and adjunct professors.

-The Sociology Program is part of a network of social science communities at UCSF, including the Institute for Health & Aging, the Center for Transdisciplinary ELSI Research in Translational Genomics, the Center for Health and Community, and the Social and Population Sciences Research Consortium.
-The program also has key relationships with such Bay Area intellectual communities as the Science & Justice Center (at UC Santa Cruz), and the Center for Science, Technology, Medicine & Society (at UC Berkeley).
+The Sociology Program is part of a network of social science communities at UCSF, including the Institute for Health & Aging, the Center for Health and Community, and the Social and Population Sciences Research Consortium.
+The program also has key relationships with such Bay Area intellectual communities as the Science & Justice Research Center (at UC Santa Cruz), and the Center for Science, Technology, Medicine & Society (at UC Berkeley).

 global health and global health policy